Climate Chronograph

 date

-while the national mall is a fittingly poignant siting, the memorial's concept remains indelible on any stretch of tidal shore.
+While the National Mall is a fittingly poignant location, the memorial's concept remains indelible as paper architecture or on any stretch of tidal shore.

 by press, poets, + philosophers

 “A message written in the future perfect tense, Climate Chronograph transforms the present into an object of future memory.”
-Elizabeth Rush, RISING, Pulitzer Prize finalist
+Elizabeth Rush, RISING Dispatches from the New American Shore, Pulitzer Prize finalist

 “A Sinking Cherry Grove Portends a Future of Rising Tides” HYPERALLERGIC